GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/observable-controllers.md

 ---
-title: Observable Controllers
+title: Using Observable Controllers
 ---

+The SDK provides extensions of the controller components which expose `ObservableObject`s and can be used in your own SwiftUI views.
+You can obtain an `ObservableObject` version of any controller by using the `observableObject` property on it.

-In this section, we will see how can we use the `ObservableObject`s of the controllers in the SDK.
-We will use these observable objects to create some sample SwiftUI views
+In this section, we will see how to use the `ObservableObject`s of the controllers in the SDK.
+We will use these observable objects to create some simple SwiftUI views

 ## ChatConnectionController